 Glutathione And Amino Acids

-Glutathione also known as GSH is an antioxidant in fungi, plants, animals, and some bacteria.
-Glutathione is highly capable in preventing damage to important cellular components caused by reactive oxygen species such as free radicals, lipid peroxides, peroxides and heavy metals.
+Glutathione also is known as GSH is an antioxidant in fungi, plants, animals, and some bacteria.
+Glutathione is highly capable of preventing damage to important cellular components caused by reactive oxygen species such as free radicals, lipid peroxides, peroxides and heavy metals.

-In human body, Glutathione is synthesized from the amino acids like, L-glutamic acid, L-cysteine, and glycine and hence it is not an essential nutrient.
-Glutathione does not have to be present in its direct form in diet as a supplement.
+In the human body, Glutathione is synthesized from the amino acids like L-glutamic acid, L-cysteine, and glycine and hence it is not an essential nutrient.
+Glutathione does not have to be present in its direct form in the diet as a supplement.
 Glutathione synthesis in the liver is essential for all animals.

 Glutathione has multiple functions: